searxng/searx-instances/README.md

+## How to add your instance to the list?

+Create a new issue here: https://github.com/searxng/searx-instances/issues/new/choose

 ## For SearXNG instance operators

 * [Create an issue](https://github.com/searxng/searx-instances/issues/new/choose) to add / remove / edit a SearXNG instance on https://searx.space/